 Here are some examples of use cases for business transcription:

-Meetings, Earnings Calls, And Conference Calls
+Meetings, Earnings Calls, and Conference Calls

 Legal Documentation